 Get up and go to get fit

 How much exercise is needed for good health?
-The good news is you don’t have to be an iron man.
+The good news is you don’t have to be a non-stop fitness fan.
 30 minutes of moderate physical activity on most days of the week may provide many of the same benefits as strenuous exercise.
 Physical activity is anything that gets the body moving, including walking.
 The Centers for Disease Control and Prevention recommends that adults get 150 minutes of moderate intensity aerobic activity a week (or 75 minutes of vigorous intensity aerobic activity) and 2 or more days of a week of muscle strengthening activities for all major muscle groups (legs, hips, back, chest, shoulders and arms).1